One of the biggest questions I’m often asked is how many days do I need for Disney World?

 I highly encourage you to get to the park at or around the official park opening.
 This is the best time to get on popular rides like Space Mountain, Seven Dwarfs Mine Train, or Big Thunder Mountain Railroad with little to no wait.

 When afternoon rolls around grab lunch from Be Our Guest Restaurant, where you’ll dine inside Beast’s castle.
 This is a nice spot to sit down, relax and enjoy a good meal before starting the second half of your day.

-After riding everything and catching the character cavalcades at Magic Kingdom you likely won’t want to do anything after the park.
-Head back to your resort for some much needed rest and maybe a good drink from the bar.
+After riding everything and catching the shows and parades at Magic Kingdom you likely won’t want to do anything after the park.

 ORDER NOW to secure your ticket reservation in the parks!
 GET MY DISNEY TICKETS!

 Day Four: Epcot and Departure Day